Everest Base Camp Trek: Your Complete Guide to an Unforgettable Journey

 Health and Safety

-Insurance: Obtain comprehensive travel insurance that covers high altitude trekking (below 6000 meters without use of technical equipment) and emergency evacuation.
+Insurance: Obtain comprehensive travel insurance that explicitly covers high-altitude trekking (up to 6,000 meters without technical gear) and helicopter emergency evacuation.
+This is a non-negotiable safety measure.

 top of everest base camp